matthew-tucker/Insight-Data-Engineering-2018/README.md

 * `predicted.txt`: the model-predicted stock values
 * `window.txt`: the size of the sliding window

+### `actual.txt` & `predicted.txt`

 `actual.txt` and `predicted.txt` are, as per the instructions, assumed to be pipe-delimited text files where each line contains one stock value in the format:

 ```
 time|stock_name|stock_value
 ```

-`window.txt` is assumed to be a single integer on the first line of the file.

-### Notes on Input Data

-This program makes some choices about how to handle nonstandard input data.
-Specifically:

-* Missing values for the time, stock id, or value in either `actual.txt` or `predicted.txt` will result that observation being discarded prior to averaging.
+Where `time` is assumed to be an integer greater than 0.
+Per the directions, the script assumes these files are sorted by `time`, though nothing in the running of the script should require this to be the case.
+Missing values for the `time`, `stock_name` or `stock_value` in either `actual.txt` or `predicted.txt` will result that observation being discarded prior to averaging.
+Entries for the `time` and `stock_value` fields are treated as missing and discarded if they are not integers or floats, respectively.
+Numeric values are explictly cast.

-* The time window over which the rolling average is constructed is defined by the range of times seen in `actual.txt`.
+Additionally, a remark about the time domain of analysis is in order: The time window over which the rolling average is constructed is defined by the range of times seen in `actual.txt`, *not* `predicted.txt`.
 Since this is a model validation tool, we do not consider cases where predictions have been made for times at which we do not have actual data to validate against.
 Thus, times at the edges of time ranges in `predicted.txt` will not appear in the result file if they are not in the range constructed using `actual.txt`.

+### `window.txt`

-* The program only looks at the first line of `window.txt`, so all subsequent lines are ignored and the window size on the first line is used.
-* The program exits if the first line of `window.txt` does not contain something which can be parsed as an integer.
+`window.txt` is assumed to be a single integer greater than 0 on the first line of the file.
+The program only looks at the first line of `window.txt`, so all subsequent lines are ignored and the window size on the first line is used.
+The program exits with status 1 if the first line of `window.txt` does not contain something which can be parsed as an integer.
+If the window size is larger than the entire observation period, a single average error is computed for the entire observation period.
-* Entries for the time and value fields are discarded if they are not integers or floats, respectively.
-Numeric values are explictly cast.
-* If the window size is larger than the entire observation period, a single average error is computed for the entire observation period.

 ## Output